Step-by-step jewelry photography workflow showing smartphone capture, AI retouching, and final marketplace listing

 Step 2: AI Retouching (2 Minutes Per Image)

 Upload to Jewels Retouch, select a style reference that matches your desired catalog look, and let the AI process.
 In under 60 seconds, you receive a catalog-ready image with clean background, professional shadows, accurate metal colors, and sharp detail.
-Preview before paying.
+New accounts get 1 credit and 3 included first previews before paying.

 This is where the magic happens.
 Upload your smartphone photo and the AI transforms it into a catalog-quality product image.